-Deputy Clerk, Cathy Shaughnessy and Administrative Assistant, Robin Brophy work the front desk and assist the public by receiving payments, answering questions, take complaints, answer the phones, voter registration, Elections, Community Development Block Grant funds, Zoning Permits and assist the City Manager and Clerk/Treasurer.
+Deputy Clerk, is vacant and Administrative Assistant, Robin Brophy work the front desk and assist the public by receiving payments, answering questions, take complaints, answer the phones, voter registration, Elections, Community Development Block Grant funds, Zoning Permits and assist the City Manager and Clerk/Treasurer.

 The DPW staff is two full time employees, Byran (right) and Kevin (left)

 The Public Works Department is responsible for constructing and maintaining the City’s infrastructure.
 We accomplish some of the work with our employees and equipment; the rest is contracted to private firms, such as garbage collection and large paving projects.
 In this way, our citizens receive the benefit of the best service at the least possible cost.

 There are approximately 34 streets in the City of Sylvan Lake.
 We cover about 8.16 square miles of of City streets, as well as 2 miles of Oakland County roadways.